aisalus/ObsidianVault/Project Planning/Game recommendation chatbot.md

 ## Features
 - User asks for recommendations based on games they've played and enjoyed
+- History of games played and enjoyed stored as context
 - Chatbot chooses recommendations based on genre, ratings, game attributes and review sentiment
 - User rates the suggestion after playing to refine recommendations further
 - Should be tailored to the user - user accounts needed